 Click here to see feedback and survey data from the 2011-12 Principal System Pilot.

 New: User's Guide for 2014-15

 The User's Guide for the 2014-15 School Year is now available.
 If you would like a word verison of the user's guide, please contact Jean Williams.

 Download the Principal/Assistant Principal Rubric for the 2014-15 School Year

 The Excel Colorado Model Evaluation System has been designed to be an easy and intuitive system to help Colorado districts implement the model system.
-Currently, CDE is making improvements to these tools for the 2014-15 school year.
-Updated versions will be posted by Aug.
-1, 2014.
+The tool necessitates that the user has access to Microsoft excel 2010 or higher.

 Measuring the 50% Student Learning

 The "Measures of Student Learning Guidance" is intended to give districts and BOCES a starting point for determining the 50 percent measures of student learning portion of teacher and principal evaluations.
 CDE is using pilot experience and overall feedback to improve this guidance over time.
 To access, visit the Measures of Student Learning Guidance website.

 S.B.
 10-191 requires that 50 percent of an educator’s evaluation be based on professional practices and 50 percent be based on multiple measures of student learning.
 Educators will earn a professional practice score based on the rubric and a measures of student learning score based on multiple measures.
 The professional practices score and the measures of student learning scores are combined to determine an overall effectiveness rating of Ineffective, Partially Effective, Effective or Highly Effective.There are several approaches and methods for combining these measures to arrive at a final effectiveness rating for educators.
 Click here for information on the approach and method used in the model system for principals.
 (Since the Aug 1 release of this tool, CDE has been made aware of scale changes that needed to be made to this tool.
 As a result, all districts are being asked to download the most current version of this guidance)